What you need to know

 - The Communication Requirement is integrated into the HASS Requirement and the departmental program.

-- Swimming requirement plus four physical education courses
+- Swimming requirement plus four Physical Education & Wellness (PE&W) courses.

 A departmental program includes the following elements: